 Fence Repair and Replacement in Ballard

 Got a few sections or posts that need repair or changing?
-We do fixes and maintenance on any style – vinyl, steel, wood, chain-link – whatever you have need.
+They do fixes and maintenance on any style – vinyl, steel, wood, chain-link – whatever you have need.

-All you must do is put aside a couple of minutes and phone us.
+All you must do is put aside a couple of minutes and phone.

 Fencing Cost in the Emerald City

-It is hard to provide someone an estimate without seeing location.
-We will set up a short appointment to stop by your site and see what it’s like.
+It is hard to provide someone an estimate without seeing the location.
+They will set up a short appointment to stop by your site and see what it’s like.

-We are going to find out about your personal opinions and what you would like to have done.
-We will have a couple of thoughts too.
-We can discuss the alternatives and give you an estimate on what the cost could be for those options.
+They are going to find out about your personal opinions and what you would like to have done.
+They will have a couple of thoughts too.
+They can discuss the alternatives and give you an estimate on what the cost could be for those options.

 The cost of these projects are driven by the cost of each piece of material, the total quantity of materials and the hours of labor it takes to finish the project.